 The workshop fee is only €180 when you attend as part of the conference, which is the least expensive way to take part.
 To take advantage of the Conference's early registration discount, be sure to sign up by June 13.
 Please note the Goldschmidt Conference cuts off registration for all workshops on July 13.

 Alternatively, you may register directly with the workshop organizers, without attending the meeting, at the undiscounted price.
-In this case, the workshop fee is US$599 until July 13, or $699 after that date.
-Full-time students currently enrolled in a university degree program can register at the reduced rate of US$499, or $599 after July 13.
+In this case, the workshop fee is $699.
+Full-time students currently enrolled in a university degree program can register at the reduced rate of $599.
 Please bring current student identification to the workshop.

 We are pleased to welcome back participants from our previous workshops at a special discount.
 For fastest verification, please sign up with the email address you used registering for the earlier course.